ywu1741/miniursi/HopperInstructions.md

 Note that the environment when you launch an interactive session, the environment is based on the environment when you launched the session, extra variables set automatically by Slurm, and settings in the bash file (which should install the necessary packages for the pipeline).
 To run the pipeline script in the interactive session, check that you are in the right directory and type:
 <code>$ python3 ursi_pipeline.py</code>

+### 9: Cross-Registration in an interactive session
 To run the cross-registration script in the interactive session, make sure you have run the pipeline script on all the videos to be cross registered.
 Then change the parameter ‘dpath’ in the config_crossreg.py file within the minian folder to the directory containing the videos to be cross-registered and their corresponding pipeline_output folders (e.g. to cross register all sessions for Animal15, dpath should be set to ./videos/Animal15).
+The steps to do this are the same as for the normal pipeline in (7).
+Additionally, you will have to set the sess variable in the ursi_crossreg.py pipeline file (found in the normal miniursi directory).
+This must be set to the list of the names of the folders you are cross-registering.
 Note that each pair of videos + output should be in a unique folder.
+Once all that is set, run the following command from the miniursi directory.
 <code>$ python3 ursi_crossreg.py</code>

-### 9: Configure DeepLabCut Environment
+### 10: Configure DeepLabCut Environment
 These steps only need to be done once to make sure the the DLC environment is configured with your user.
 First, start an interactive session as specified in (7).
 Then, enter this command to make sure conda is configured with your user:
 <code>/anaconda3/condabin/conda init bash</code>
 If there are changes made in this step, you may have to restart the terminal for them to take effect.
 Once that is set, run the following command to create the DLC-GPU environment: